davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 the su command goes for substitute user and allows you to run commands with a substitute user, if no user is defined then it will default to root.

+it is fairly similar to sudo but differs in that sudo does not change the user but simply executes the command as the user.

 here the flag [-] means login

 now you can install sudo which allows you to execute a command as the superuser or another user.